 For those of us in relationships with someone from another country, meeting the family can be quite an experience.
 That goes double when your partner’s native language differs from your own.
 Here are some tips for when the foreign in-laws meet.
 Take a deep breath.

-When you’re in France and need to converse face-to-face with French people, all your classroom learning gets very real.
+When you’re in France and need to converse with French people, all your classroom learning gets very real.
 Here’s how to use context when speaking French.

 No matter how compassionate or empathetic you are, sometimes the only way to truly understand something is to experience it for yourself.
 I never really considered what life might be like for someone with a foreign accent… until I experienced it as an American living in France.